 Snow exposure can increase the likelihood of accidents such as slipping and falling.
 But most do not realise rain and cold can be just as damaging.

-Those working in the rain are just as likely to have an injury.
-The single most common injuries caused in the UK are slipping and tripping.
+Those working in the rain are just as likely to have an injury and the single most common injuries caused in the UK are slipping and tripping.

 When driving, stopping distances can double, so it is important that your workers driving vehicles know of conditional changes and adapt.

-Exposure to cold and rain can cause chilblains and, in more serious cases, hypothermia and frostbite.
+Exposure to cold and rain can cause cold stress, chilblains and, in more serious cases, hypothermia and frostbite.

 Chilblains are itchy red patches on the skin caused by being in the cold.
 They appear on fingers and toes and can appear on your face and legs when exposed to cold and damp conditions.